Suburban Trends article about the new partnership between Weis and Iron Mountain; two great local non-profits working together!

 "The Dixie Swim Club" - Show Dates: April 27, 28, 29 and May 4, 5, 6

 Synopsis: 5 southern women, whose friendship began many years ago on their college swim team, set aside a long weekend every August to recharge those relationships.
 Free from husbands, kids and jobs, they meet at the same beach cottage on North Carolina’s Outer Banks to catch up, laugh and meddle in each other’s lives.
 The Dixie Swim Club focuses on 4 of those weekends and spans a period of 33 years.

 Iron Mountain Stage Company At Weis!

-Cecelia is a successful psychologist who, among many sessions, runs a support group for singe and divorced women.
+Synopsis: Cecelia is a successful psychologist who runs a support group for single and divorced women.
 She's got troubles of her own, but it's her ensemble of neurotic patients who provide the action when a "volunteer" role-player becomes the hapless victim of their not-inconsiderable ire.